 Your choice of one of three majors will allow you to specialize in a particular aspect of the architectural profession

-Carleton’s undergraduate program in Architecture is unique in Canada.
+Carleton’s undergraduate program in architecture is unique in Canada.
 Students applying to the Bachelor of Architectural Studies (BAS) program choose from among three majors: 1) Design, 2) Urbanism, and 3) Conservation & Sustainability.
 The three majors follow parallel, but specialized, curricula.

 Prospective students looking to gain skills that would be helpful when putting together their portfolio should check out the Imagine Architecture Summer Program.

 “In Canada, all provincial/territorial associations/institutes/orders recommend a degree from an accredited professional degree program as a prerequisite for licensure.
-The Canadian Architectural Certification Board (CACB), which is the sole agency authorized to accredit Canadian professional degree programmes in architecture, recognizes two types of accredited degrees: the Bachelor of Architecture and the Master of Architecture.
+The Canadian Architectural Certification Board (CACB), which is the sole agency authorized to accredit Canadian professional degree programs in architecture, recognizes two types of accredited degrees: the Bachelor of Architecture and the Master of Architecture.
 A program may be granted a six-year, three-year, or two-year term of accreditation, depending on its degree of conformance with established educational standards.

 Master’s degree programs may consist of a pre-professional undergraduate degree and a professional graduate degree, which, when earned sequentially, comprise an accredited professional education.
 However, the pre-professional degree is not, by itself, recognized as an accredited degree.” [source: CACB website]